How I discovered, wrote, and sold a strikingly distinctive magazine article to The Atlantic

 Reporting and writing

-Researching this story and interviewing the sisters was fun.
+Researching this story and interviewing the sisters were fun.
 They emotionally engaged me and convinced me that there were high stakes involved in their decision to become nudists and to live next to each other in the camp every summer.
 The article felt easy to write.

 The reporting trip my wife and I made to the camp, a 45-minute drive from our home, was memorable.
 Upon our arrival, a receptionist greeted us in a small cabin and we noted that she appeared fully clothed.
 But when she rose from her desk to get us some papers to sign, she wore nothing from the waist down.
 She directed us to disrobe outside the cabin and leave our clothing in our car.
 So we became nudists for the day.
 Two guides gave us a tour of the camp and we then walked to the corner of the camp where the sisters’ trailers were.
 I had to keep my notebook and pen in my hands at all times because I had no place else to stash them!
 Nanette was away from camp that day, but I interviewed Juliette and Denise.
 I also met several of their neighbors and friends.